 |Date||Sunrise (Irish Time)||Sunset (Irish Time)|

 Mercury is visible in the morning sky in November.
-It will rise over the south east horizon about 70 minutes before sunrise.
+It will rise over the south east horizon about 1 hour 90 mins before sunrise.
 By the end of the month it rises about 1 hour before sunrise.
 On the morning of the 3rd Mercury will be close to a 3% crescent moon and should be a really beautiful sight.

 Saturn is visible close to Jupiter, it will also be low in the west as darkness is falling.
 It will be the dimmer of the two stars.
 As the month goes on the planet gets lower in the sky each evening.
 At the end of the month you will notice that Jupiter, Saturn and Venus all make a line in the early evening sky.

 Stars and Constellations